leigh-hackspace/website-hugo/content/blog/2024/ws2812bled/index.md

 1 1 1 1 1 1 1 1 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 <50us>

+So 3 bytes, then a delay.

+Seems simple right ?

 # The PICs and Programmer

 I found some interesting development tools in the Hackspace and decided to go down the route of attempting to use them.